trnila/rp2040-can-mcp2515/README.md

 | SCK                    | GP18           |
 | INT                    | GP20           |

+1 Mbit bitrate can be enabled by replacing CAN module crystal with 20 Mhz one and changing `MCP2515_OSC_FREQ` variable.

 ## Build
 1. install Raspberry Pico SDK
 2. make sure environment variable `PICO_SDK_PATH` points to installed SDK